tmdt-buw/vc-slam/README.md

 ### semantic_models

-This folder contains the semantic models as rdf/xml files, describing concepts and relations in the model.
+This folder contains the semantic models as rdf/turtle files, describing concepts and relations in the model.
 All of these models were manually created, using PLASMA and serve as reference models.

-* XXXX.rdf: a detailed version of the model enriched with descriptions of concepts and relations
+* XXXX.ttl: a detailed version of the model enriched with descriptions of concepts and relations
-* XXXX_flat.rdf: a minimal version of the model using only the rdf resources from the ontolgy
+* XXXX_flat.ttl: a minimal version of the model using only the rdf resources from the ontolgy

 ![Overview](overview.png)